Zoetis and AgNext Collaborate for Cattle Industry

 Our showmanship contest was judged by Brad and Drake Hook.
 Their focus was on the partnership between the celebrity, youth exhibitor, and the steer.
 While we had some excellent celebrity showmen in the ring, who had done their homework, Drake awarded Cheyenne Houk also from Blakesburg, Iowa, and her celebrity showman, Mark McCully, CEO of American Angus Association, as the Grand Champion Showman.
 Their steer was The Business and they were sponsored by the Monroe County Cattlemen and Supporters.

-Finally, the most prestigious award of the show, the Judge’s Grand Champion, was selected.
+Finally, the selection of the most prestigious award of the show, the Judge’s Grand Champion.
 Ross Havens from Nichols Farms in Bridgewater, Iowa, had the hardest task of working through and judging the stellar lineup of steers and showmen.
 Whopper and his youth exhibitor, Emma Norman of Searsboro, Iowa, and celebrity showman Jeff Angelo, an iHeart and WHO Radio personality, received the honor.
-This team was sponsored by the Iowa Bankers Association.
+This team’s sponsors were the Iowa Bankers Association.

 Following the show, a live auction was conducted to raise funds through the sale of each steer and additional value-added items donated by industry supporters and celebrities.
 These funds were added to the donations received by each youth participant, resulting in the $568,000 donation going to the Ronald McDonald House Charities of Iowa.